wowrj/rjzhu.github.io/content/authors/admin/_index.md

   # and uncomment the lines below.
   - icon: cv
     icon_pack: ai
-    link: uploads/CV-Renjie Zhu.pdf
+    link: uploads/resume.pdf

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Renjie Zhu is an undergraduate student of Chemistry at the school of chemistry and molecular engineering in ECNU.
+I'm an undergraduate student of Chemistry at the school of chemistry and molecular engineering in ECNU.
+My research interests include using computational methods to Explore biological systems and protein drug binding pocket information.
 {style="text-align: justify;"}